 In 1969, a new hospital building was constructed on the existing site to accomodate growth and to meet the need for more modern facilities.

-Currently, the Highland Hospital campus is undergoing a nearly $700 million renovation.
-Two of the three phases have been completed, including a new ambulatory building (Highland Care Pavilion) and the new Highland Hospital which opened on April 4, 2016.
-Demolition of "old" Highland Hospital is under way to allow for construction of a connector building which will unify the hospital and ambulatory buildings.
+The Highland Hospital campus completed a nearly $700 million renovation.
+All phases had been completed, including a new ambulatory building (Highland Care Pavilion) and the new Highland Hospital which opened on April 4, 2016.
+Demolition of "old" Highland Hospital had been completed to allow for construction of a connector building which will unify the hospital and ambulatory buildings.

 The spirit of the original mission, 'to improve the health of all county residents regardless of their ability to pay', still holds true today.
-As a safety net institution, the primary trauma center, and the oldest teaching hospital for Alameda County, Highland Hospital has played a central role in East Bay medicine for almost 90 years.
-It remains the only teaching hospital for the system and sits on the main campus for AHS.
+As a safety net institution, the primary trauma center, and the oldest teaching hospital for Alameda County, Highland Hospital has played a central role in East Bay medicine for almost 100 years.
+It remains the only teaching hospital for the system and sits on the main campus for Alameda Health System (AHS).

-Alameda Health System (AHS) (formerly Alameda County Medical Center) is the integrated, public (aka,'safety-net'), health care system for the citizens of Alameda County, California.
-Originally founded in 1864 as the Alameda County Infirmary, AHS now spans 5 major hospital campuses and 4 wellness centers throughout Alameda County, California.
+Alameda Health System (formerly Alameda County Medical Center) is the integrated, public (aka,'safety-net'), health care system for the citizens of Alameda County, California.
+Originally founded in 1864 as the Alameda County Infirmary, AHS now spans hospital campuses and wellness centers throughout Alameda County, California.

 The Alameda Health System hospital campuses are: